Accurate Computation of Marginal Data Densities Using Variational Bayes: Numerical Accuracy of the MDD Estimators for Two Models

 \subsection{Stochastic Frontier Model}

 Consider a stochastic frontier (SF) model with panel data that can be written as:

-where $i=1,\ldots ,N$ indexes firms and $t=1,\dots ,T$ indexes time, $y_{it}$ is the dependent variable (either firms' output or cost), $x_{it}$ is $k$-dimensional row vector of regressors, $x_{it}\beta$ is the log of the frontier production or cost function, $\beta$ is a $k$-vector of unknown parameters, $u_i$ is a non-negative random error reflecting the inefficiency of firm $i$, and $v_{it}$ is an i.i.d. normally distributed error term with mean zero and constant variance $\sigma^2$, denoted by $v_{it}\sim\mathcal{N}\left( 0,\sigma^2 \right)$.
+where $i=1,\ldots ,N$ indexes firms and $t=1,\dots ,T$ indexes time, $y_{it}$ is the dependent variable (either firms' output or cost), $x_{it}$ is $k$-dimensional row vector of regressors, $x_{it}\beta$ is the log of the frontier production or cost function, $\beta$ is a $k$-vector of unknown parameters, $u_i$ is a non-negative random error reflecting the inefficiency of firm $i$, and $v_{it}$ is an i.i.d. normally distributed error term with mean zero and constant variance $\sigma^2$, denoted by $v_{it}\sim\mathcal{N}( 0,\sigma^2 )$.
 The negative sign before $u_i$ is for a production frontier model and the plus sign is for the cost frontier case.
-Finally, let an $N\times1$ vector $u=\left(u_1,, \dots, u_N\right)'$ collect all of the inefficiency terms.
+Finally, let an $N\times1$ vector $u=(u_1,, \dots, u_N)'$ collect all of the inefficiency terms.

 The Bayesian approach to estimation of stochastic frontier models using Monte Carlo methods has been described in \cite{Broeck1994} and \cite{Koop2001} among others.
-In this section, we show how the MFVB for stochastic frontier models with two alternative distributions for inefficiency term, namely, exponential and gamma can be estimated.
-Further details of MFVB estimation for these and other SF models can be found in \cite{Hajargasht2017} \citep[for MCMC estimation of theses models see][and \cite{Tsionas2000} respectively]{Koop2001}.
-Using an exponential distribution leads to optimal approximate posterior densities of standard forms, while this is not the case for gamma where some numerical integration is required to obtain VB posterior distributions.
+In this section, we consider stochastic frontier models with two alternative distributions for inefficiency term, namely, exponential and gamma.
+Further details about the mean-field VB estimation for these models can be found in \cite{Hajargasht2018}.
+For MCMC estimation of theses models see \cite{Koop2001} and \cite{Tsionas2000}.
+Using an exponential distribution leads to optimal approximate posterior densities of standard forms, while this is not the case for the gamma-distributed inefficiency case where some numerical integration is required to obtain VB posterior distributions.

-\paragraph{Exponential inefficiency} In this case we consider the stochastic frontier model in equation (\ref{eq:sfm}) with $u_i$ following an exponential distribution with parameter $\lambda$, i.e., $p\left(u_i|\lambda\right)=\lambda \exp \left( -\lambda u_i \right)$.
+\paragraph{Exponential inefficiency} In this case we consider the stochastic frontier model in equation (\ref{eq:sfm}) with $u_i$ following an exponential distribution with parameter $\lambda$, i.e., $p(u_i|\lambda)=\lambda \exp ( -\lambda u_i )$.

 \paragraph{Gamma inefficiency} The alternative inefficiency error distribution that we consider is gamma, $u_i\sim \mathcal{G}(\theta ,\lambda )$.
 This case is interesting from the point of view of VB estimation because it results in some approximate posterior densities that are not of a known form.
 In these cases, it is necessary to use numerical integration to obtain some of the required moments.